-SOWING: Transplant (recommended): Sow 10-12 weeks before last frost 1/4" deep into a seed starting mix.
+SOWING: Transplant (recommended) - Sow 10-12 weeks before last frost.
+Sow 1/4" deep into a seed starting mix.
 Begins taproot growth upon germination.
 Do not allow to become pot bound at any time as plants will deteriorate rapidly.
-Transplant into cell packs or 3-4" pots 3-5 weeks after sowing.
+Transplant into larger cell packs or 3-4" pots 3-5 weeks after sowing.
 Harden off and transplant outdoors after the last frost.
-Direct seed: Can be sown in the fall or spring.
+Direct seed - Can be direct sown in the fall or spring.

 LIGHT PREFERENCE: Sun.

 HARDINESS ZONES: Varies.

 HARVEST: 1/2 to 2/3 of flowers are open.
 If stems wilt after harvest, rehydrate in water for 24 hours.
 CAUTION: Milky sap may cause eye and skin irritation.

 USES: Cut flower.
 Borders, containers, and butterfly gardens.